Our Team

 Speech/Language Teacher

-Ainsley is an educator with over a decade of experience in public education, supporting language, literacy, executive functioning, and communication skills at the secondary level, centering neurodiversity and disability justice to improve inclusionary practices for all students.
+Ainsley (she/her) is an educator with over a decade of experience in public education, supporting language, literacy, executive functioning, communication, and assistive technology skills at the secondary level.
+As a disabled and neurodivergent educator, her work centers neurodiversity and disability justice to improve inclusionary practices for all students.
+She also serves as a member of the Family Advocacy Team.
 Ainsley earned her Bachelor of Fine Arts in 2010, and her MA in Speech and Hearing Sciences in 2013, both from Washington State University.
-She currently serves as a member of the Family Advocacy Team

 Heather Njootli